Mejituu/spotmicroai-raspberrypi/6. Development environment/README.md

 # Final notes

 Remember you can use FileZilla to pass files between your host pc and the SpotMicro development environment

+Or you can just ssh to the box and run the terminal from your local desktop for convenience.